whogashaga/GoGo-Basketball/README.md

 *  Google Map

    * At the Home Page, users are provided with the lastest users amount on the courts, allows user to choose which basketball courts to go
-   * User can view the real-time user amount on the courts in Google Maps
+   * User can view the real-time user amount on the courts in Google Map

+* Waiting Room

+  * After users get to the courts, they can join the waiting rooms, which are waiting for 6 players and 1 referee

 * Start a Game

-  * At the Home Page, users are provided with the lastest users amount on the courts
+  * If there are 7 players in the same room, they can start a game
+  * Referee could record players data via user-friendly interface and update these data

 * Ranking